Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 ## Proxy

 Previous versions automatically read the proxy username and password from `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_USERNAME` and `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_PASSWORD` respectively.
-To achieve the same behavior the client factory has to be overriden like shown below.
+To achieve the same behavior the client factory has to be overridden:

 snippet: 3to4_Proxy

-## S3 Configuration
+## S3 configuration

 The possibility to configure the S3 bucket and the key prefix has been moved to a dedicated configuration API for S3 related settings.